eldimious/js-notes/inheritance/how_to_make_inheritance_in_JS.md

 # Prototype Delegation
 A prototype is a **working object instance**.
 Objects inherit directly from other objects.
+So in prototypal inheritance, instances inherit from other instances.
+Using delegate prototypes we are setting the prototype of one instance to refer to an examplar object.<br />
-In JavaScript, an object may have a link to a prototype for delegation.
+In JavaScript, an object may have a **link to a prototype for delegation**.
 If a property is **not found on** the object, the lookup is delegated to the delegate prototype.
 So using, delegate prototypes (setting the prototype of one instance to refer to an examplar object), it’s literally **Objects Linking to Other Objects**, or OLOO, as Kyle Simpson calls it

+**Pos of using Prototype Delegation**

+1. Micro-optimization performance benefit.
+Method delegation can preserve memory resources because you only need one copy of each method to be shared by all instances.

+**Cos of using Prototype Delegation**

+1. One major drawback to delegation is that it’s **NOT** very good for **storing state**.
+If you try to store state as *objects or arrays*, mutating any member of the object or array will *mutate the member for every instance that shares the prototype*.
+In order to preserve instance safety, you need to make a copy of the state for each object. <br />
+So, a good approach is to **store in prototype only shared methods among instances**

 ## ES5 constructor function version(Function Constructor):